Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Discovery Education.
 Introduction to Philosophy: Philosophical Tradition and Method.

-For the date, use the copyright date listed in the Details section.
+For the date, use the copyright date.
+Do not use the 'date added.'

 Type the copyright date, followed by a period.
 Next, include the format of the video.
-In this case, type Films on Demand video, although this will differ based on where you are accessing the streaming video.
-Type a period.
+In this case, type Films on Demand.
+End the citation with a period.

 Bibliography Example:

 Discovery Education.
 Introduction to Philosophy: Philosophical Tradition and Method.
 2012.
-Films on Demand video.
+Films on Demand.

 A note for this video includes commas between the citation elements.